 If you’re comparing prices, I’d also recommend checking out Sewing Machines Plus.
 I’ve found their prices to be very comparable to Amazon and Walmart, especially since they offer a 10% coupon for first-time email signups.

-Embroidery Machine With Computer – Final Notes
+Best Computerized Embroidery Machines – Final Notes

-Once you’ve picked your machine, make sure you’re covered with all the supplies for embroidery machines that you’ll need to get started.
+Once you’ve picked your machine, don’t forget to ensure you’re covered with all the supplies for embroidery machines you’ll need to get started.